It all came down to one ballot, a tie, and two names in a bowl.

 What has changed is the electoral map.

 Newport News was affected in 2011 by racial gerrymandering that created split precincts and mass voter confusion.
-Voters in this district are young, energized and want action on issues like gun safety and criminal justice.
 Now that the lines have been redrawn, many will be voting for the first time.
-If elected, Shelly will continue to fight for fair and non-partisan redistricting.
+As a member of the House of Delegates, Shelly will fight for fair and non-partisan redistricting in Virginia.

 “Our tied elections should be decided by a special election, not a drawing.”